-H. Rules Applicable to all Waivers.
+H. Rules Applicable to all Waivers/Discounts.

-- 1. Financial Need.
-All waivers, except Honor Scholarships for National Merit Scholarship semifinalists, MUS Honor Scholarships, Community College Honor Scholarships, and waivers for graduate teaching assistants and graduate research assistants shall include financial need as a criterion whenever possible. - 2.
-Continued eligibility for waiver.
+- Financial Need.
+All waivers, except Honor Scholarships for National Merit Scholarship semifinalists, MUS Honor Scholarships, 2 Plus 2 Community College Honor Scholarships, and waiversfor graduate teaching assistants and graduate research assistants shall include financial need as a criterion whenever possible. - Continued eligibility for waiver.
 Students are eligible for continuation of a waiver, from year to year, unless otherwise limited, provided reasonable academic progress is maintained in accordance with the campus's satisfactory progress policy generally used in administering federal financial aid.
-This provision does not apply to senior citizens and faculty and staff waivers.

-3. Waiver Amount Limit.
-No combination of waivers can exceed the total tuition charged by the campus.
+This provision does not apply to senior citizens and faculty and staff waivers. - 3.
+Waiver Amount Limit.
+No combination of waivers/discounts can exceed the total tuition charged by the campus.